Randomblock1/caffeinate2/README.md

 1. Tray: select **Entirely** and approve the administrator dialog when prompted, or
 2. CLI: `sudo caffeinate2 --install-helper`

+Helper install requires `caffeinate2-helper` next to `caffeinate2`: use `cargo install caffeinate2 --features full`, build with `--features full`, or extract the GitHub release bundle (all three binaries together).

 After that, `caffeinate2 -e` and tray Entirely use the helper without further passwords.